invertase/react-native-google-mobile-ads/README.md

 ---

-**React Native Admob** is a module connecting you to Google Mobile Ads services; a light-weight JavaScript layer connecting you to the native Google-Mobile-Ads SDKs for both iOS and Android.
+**React Native Google Ads** allows you to monetize your app with AdMob; a React Native wrapper around the native Google-Mobile-Ads SDKs for both iOS and Android.

 React Native Google Ads is built with three key principals in mind;